jdm4pku/jdm4pku.github.io/_pages/about.md

 - My research interests mainly focus on Requirements Engineering, Large Language Models, and AI for Software Engineering.

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 Our paper "Automatic Multi-level Feature Tree Construction for Domain-Specific Reusable Artifacts Management" has been accepted by [RE 2025](https://conf.researchr.org/home/re-2025).
+- *2025.05*: &nbsp;🎉🎉 Our paper "Towards Structure-aware Model for Multi-modal Knowledge Graph Completion" has been accepted by [IEEE TMM]().
 - *2025.05*: &nbsp;🎉🎉 Our paper "Finite State Automata Inside Transformers with Chain-of-Thought" has been accpeted by [ACL 2025](https://2025.aclweb.org/).
 - *2025.04*: &nbsp;🎉🎉 We propose an automtic feature tree construction framework for software artifact management!
 See more [details](https://github.com/jdm4pku/FTBuilder).
 - *2025.03*: &nbsp;🎉🎉 Our paper "PF2UML:A Tool for Problem-Oriented Requirements Modeling and Transformation" has been accepted by [FSE 2025](https://conf.researchr.org/home/fse-2025).